 I’m still trying to keep myself honest.
-For the second month in a row, we get swordfighting Lesbians (although they were funnier last time around):
+For the second month in a row, we get swordfighting Lesbians (although they were way funnier in Gideon than Thucydides):

 - The Landmark Thucydides: A Comprehensive Guide to the Pelopennesian War by Thucydides.
 This is the text of Thucydides’s classic history, with tons of explanatory extras–maps, cross-references, explanations, timelines, etc. The text is remarkably dense and hard to follow; I’m pretty sure that I would have found it unreadable without the Landmark edition.
 Except for the prose, which is atrocious, the book feels surprisingly modern.
 Lots of attention paid to alliances, propaganda, betrayals, logistics–and, of course, the plague that hit Athens.
 Recommended but only in this version.
 (Also, in candor, I did not read all the appendices and I skipped sections of the text that were not included in the St. Johns syllabus because holy hell you would understand if you tried to read it.)